*This post may contain affiliate links. Please read our disclosure policy for more info.

 Work Offline As Much As Possible

-For me, I can do most of my writing work in Microsoft Word as long as I research material downloaded in advance.
+I do most of my writing work in Microsoft Word or use the offline feature in Google Docs as long as I research material downloaded in advance.

 Use A Mobile Hotspot

-When I do need to transfer a document from Word to my Drive, send a quick email, or download additional resources, I just hop on my hotspot for a few minutes.
+When I do need to transfer a document, send a quick email, or download additional resources, I hop on my hotspot for a few minutes.
 If I’m really diligent about this, I use less than 30GB per month even when working remotely full-time.

 Of course, the feasibility of this will depend on the nature of your remote work.
 I would also highly encourage you to reach out to your phone service provider to inquire about unlimited plans and mobile hotspot gigabyte rates.